CERC-AAI/Robin/README.md

-# Robin - Visual Understanding Models
+# Robin - Visual Language Models

 The Robin Effort: We study different components and methods to merge pretrained vision and language models with the goal to build better visual understanding models.